Alezzandra-Gregorio/WD-Seatwork-1/readme.md

 Guiding Question:
 - What is the project
+Adding 5 footers and 5 headers in a page
 - Whats the purpose
+To learn how to create different kinds of footers and headers
 - What are key components
+Implementing header elements, footer elements, and layouts
 - What technology used and how it is used
+Using HTML for the structure of the header and footer and also defines sections It also uses CSS to style the elements.

 ### Key Components
 <!-- TODO: List of Key Components -->